-Lombard Park District Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended December 31, 2018 mounts reported for governmental activities in the statement of activities (pages 13 and 14) are different because: Net changes in fund balances - total governmental funds (pages 20 and 21). \$ (2,841,483) Governmental funds report capital outlays as expenditures.
+Lombard Park District Reconciliation of the Statement of Revenues, Expenditures and Changes in Fund Balances of Governmental Funds to the Statement of Activities For the Year Ended December 31, 2019

+Amounts reported for governmental activities in the statement of activities (pages 13 and 14) are different because: Net changes in fund balances - total governmental funds (pages 20 and 21). \$ 1,088,496 Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of these assets is allocated over their estimated useful lives and reported as depreciation expense.
 This is the amount by which depreciation exceeds capital outlays in the current period.
-2,936,273 In the statement of activities, only the gain on the sale of capital assets is reported.
-However, in the governmental funds, the proceeds from the sale increase financial resources.
-Thus, the change in net position differs from the change in fund balance by the cost of the capital assets disposed.
-(7,426) The issuance of long-term debt (e.g., bonds) provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
+(910,114) The issuance of long-term debt (e.g., bonds) provides current financial resources to governmental funds, while the repayment of principal of long-term debt consumes the current financial resources of governmental funds.
 Neither transaction, however, has any effect on net position.
 Also, governmental funds report the effect of premiums, discounts, and similar items when the debt is first issued, whereas these amounts are deferred and amortized in the statement of activities.
 This amount is the net effect of these differences in the treatment of long-term debt and related items.
-755,690 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-These activities consist of: Decrease in compensated absences payable Increase in other post-employment benefit obligation 11,094 (11,083) Outflows and inflows related to the net pension liability, as well as the change in the net pension liability are not due and payable in the current period and, therefore, are not reported in the funds.
-(34,066) Change in net position of governmental activities (page 14) \$ 810,682
+799,403 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+These activities consist of: 9,390 Decrease in compensated absences payable Increase in other post-employment benefit obligation Decrease in interest payable 9,390 (22,813) 1,171 Outflows and inflows related to the net pension liability, as well as the change in the net pension liability are not due and payable in the current period and, therefore, are not reported in the funds.
+(22,650) Change in net position of governmental activities (page 14) \$ 942,883